Noisy Simon Period Finding: Smoothing Techniques

-To mitigate the effect that vectors with small Hamming weight are measured more frequently than vectors with large Hamming weight, we flip in Simon's circuit all bits via NOT-gates $X$ before measurement, see~\cref{circ:double_flip}.
+weight, we flip in Simon's circuit all bits via NOT-gates $X$ before measurement, see~\cref{circ:double_flip}.
 This flipping inverts the bias towards $0$ that comes from the quantum measurement (not from the previous quantum computation).
-Since after flipping we measure the complement, we have to again flip all bits (classically) after measurement.
+Since after flipping we measure the complement, we have to again flip all bits (classically) after measurement and combine them with the original measurements.

 {\em Experimental Results and Discussion.} We performed 8192 measurements with circuit $Q_{DF}$ from \cref{circ:double_flip}, the results are illustrated in \cref{subfig:double_flip1}.
 As expected, we now obtain a bias towards $1$.
 Hence, in the {\em Double-Flip Technique} we put together the original measurements with $0$-bias from \cref{subfig:normal} and the flipped measurements with $1$-bias from \cref{subfig:double_flip1}, resulting in the smoothed distribution from \cref{subfig:double_flip2}.